How to stay motivated to exercise?04 January 2022

 You may have already started the Let's Move programme or perhaps you’re part way through.

-To help you, here’s my advice on ways to find what works for you and tips to keep motivated.
+To help you with any intentions you've decided on this year, here’s my advice on ways to find what works for you and tips to keep motivated.

 Plan a routine

 - Plan your exercise for the week ahead.
 Write your weekly plan on a calendar, stick a message on your fridge, create a reminder on your phone – whatever will help you remember.

 - Schedule in an amount of time that works for you.
 Identify when is the best time when there’s little distraction and you’re likely to feel more motivated.
 Vary the days and the workouts to keep them interesting.
 Have a back-up day, in case things don’t work out on your day of choice.